jaapverloop/dotfiles/README.md

 ## Font

-I use the CaskaydiaCove Nerd Font.
-Open a terminal, execute the following command and select the desired font.
+This repository uses the CaskaydiaCove Nerd Font.
+To install this font, open a terminal and execute the following command and select the font.

 ```sh
 oh-my-post font install